hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 variety of tools such as an editor, compiler, debugger, runtime environment, and so on.

-While there are many IDEs available for Java, here are three that I can recommend.
+While there are many IDEs available for Java, here are some that I can recommend.

 ### jGRASP